moliya/EasyPlaceholderView/README.md

 # EasyPlaceholderView
-UIScrollView category for showing loading/empty/error views as you wish
+UIView category for showing loading/empty/error views as you wish